Specialist in Blood Banking Certificate Program

 Students who successfully complete the LifeSouth SBB program with a grade average of at least 80% may be eligible for course credit in the University of Texas Medical Branch Master of Science in Transfusion Medicine program.
 Visit www.utmb.edu for more information.

-The LifeSouth program is provisionally accredited by CAAHEP (Commission on Accreditation of Allied Health Education Programs.
-Full accreditation is expected by Summer 2021.
+The LifeSouth SBB program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP, https://www.caahep.org/Students/Find-a-Program.aspx).

 Who is eligible for this program?